 Code of Conduct Disciplinary Process

-The Disciplinary Process is initiated once a complaint is filed against a student by a member of the College community or by the CCO.
-This policy is not intended to prevent members of the College Community from attempting to resolve matters informally.
-Failure to cooperate with the College’s investigation of an alleged Code of Conduct violation will result in the student forfeiting his/her rights to a hearing or appeal and/or may result in disciplinary action.
+The Disciplinary Process is initiated once a complaint is filed against a student by a member of the College community or by the CCA.
+This policy is not intended to prevent members of the College community from attempting to resolve matters informally.
+Failure to cooperate with the College’s investigation of an alleged Code of Conduct violation, including failing to appear for an Administrative Resolution meeting or a Judicial Board Hearing will result in discipline of the Accused Student by the CCA and a forfeiture of his/her rights to a hearing or appeal.

-- All complaints under the Code of Conduct shall be filed with or by the CCO.
+- All complaints under the Code of Conduct shall be filed with or by the CCA.

-- When the CCO files or receives a complaint alleging that a student has acted in a manner which may be in violation of the Code, the CCO initiates the disciplinary process by meeting with the Accused Student, putting him/her on notice of the alleged violation and providing him/her an opportunity to respond to the allegations.
-The CCO may conduct a further investigation if necessary.
+- When the CCA files or receives a complaint alleging that a student has acted in a manner which may be in violation of the Code, the CCA initiates the disciplinary process by meeting with the Accused Student, putting him/her on notice of the alleged violation and providing him/her an opportunity to respond to the allegations.
+The CCA may conduct further investigation if necessary.
+Under certain circumstances during the Code of Conduct process interim measures may be imposed by the CCA including, but not limited to: no-contact orders, restriction/loss of privileges, or interim suspension, in a manner consistent with this Code.

-- If the CCO determines that a violation exists, three procedural options are available.
+- If the CCA determines that a violation exists, three procedural options are available.

-- Verbal or Written Warnings – For low-level offenses, the CCO may issue a verbal or written warning to the Accused Student.
-Warnings shall not be subject to a hearing before a Judicial Board or an appeal.
+- Verbal or Written Reprimand – For low-level offenses, the CCA may issue a verbal or written reprimand to the Accused Student.
+Reprimands shall not be subject to a hearing before a Judicial Board or an appeal.

-- Judicial Board Hearing – When an Administrative Disposition cannot be reached, the CCO shall refer the alleged violation to the Judicial Board for a hearing.
-Please see Section 2 below for Judicial Board rules.
+- Judicial Board Hearing – When an Administrative Resolution cannot be reached, the CCA shall refer the alleged violation to a Judicial Board for a hearing.
+Please see Section 2 below for Judicial Board Hearing rules.

-- A hearing with the Judicial Board shall be scheduled by the CCO not later than thirty (30) days following an Accused Student’s request for a hearing.
+- A hearing with the Judicial Board shall be scheduled by the CCA not later than thirty (30) days following an Accused Student’s request for a hearing.
+If no hearing is requested, the hearing shall be scheduled by the CCA no later than thirty (30) days from the date of the Administrative Resolution meeting.

 - A written Statement of Charges shall be presented to the Accused Student not less than five (5) days prior to the hearing.